For academic year 2021-2022.

 Visions of Justice (spring)

 Dr. Martin Luther King, Jr., who had never met Gandhi, was nevertheless deeply influenced by the “truth force” that was the lynchpin of Gandhi’s non-violent political philosophy.
 King particularly connected Gandhi’s “truth force” with Christian teachings to argue that it was possible to oppose non-violently the evils of racism without opposing those committing evil.
 In doing so, King made religious faith and moral considerations inseparable from his visions of justice.
 In this seminar, we will examine in-depth how King deftly interlinked non-violent political praxis, Christian doctrine of love, and various American political traditions of civil disobedience to make a powerful case for an inclusive democracy in America.

-Social Lives in Muslim Youth (fall)
+Social Lives of Muslim Youth (fall)

 How does religious identity shape the political activism and social life of Muslim youth?
 We will use ethnographies, social science analyses, graffiti and music videos from two democracies – the U.S. and Indonesia – and two authoritarian regimes – Egypt and Saudi Arabia - to answer questions including: how do community expectations affect Muslim youth as they date, write hip-hop songs, and play football in Michigan and New Jersey?
 How did Egyptian youth participate in anti-government demonstrations during the “Arab Spring”?
 Why have more young women started veiling in Indonesia since the country became a democracy?
 Why do Saudi male youth express dissent by drag racing, and how did young Saudi feminists campaign for the right to drive?